MDashK/Sonic-2-SMS-Remake-PS3/README.md

 # Sonic 2 SMS Remake PS3
 A port of the fangame **Sonic 2 SMS Remake** for the **PS3**.

-**1. Competition has been removed.** Unfortunately, it is not possible to implement it.
+1. **Competition has been removed.** Unfortunately, it is not possible to implement it.

-**2. If you evoke "SAVING" in a row, the game will freeze for a few seconds (10~15s).** This is due to how the PS3 saving system works.
+2. **If you evoke "SAVING" in a row, the game will freeze for a few seconds (10~15s).** This is due to how the PS3 saving system works.
 To avoid this, especially in the menu selection, **when "SAVING" shows up, wait a few seconds until it finishes.**
 You do not need to wait during main gameplay, since "SAVING" only happens in the end of each Act.3.